 He is a serious canine that takes the role of family guardian seriously.
 Thankfully, he also has a playful side, thanks to his energy and love of interacting with his humans.
 And he is known to make the most of puppyhood, often not maturing until he is around three years old.
 He needs lots of stimulation, and this is great for families looking for a fun furry friend in their life.
 He is mindful of children and his big size.
 But always supervise him when playing with kids just in case of an accidental bump.

 Size & Appearance

-Swissies are large to giant-sized dogs who top the scales at 140 pounds.
+Swissies are large to giant-sized dogs that top the scales at 140 pounds.
 The smallest of the breed weighs 85 pounds, and that’s not light by any stretch!
 They measure anywhere between 23 ½ and 28 ½ inches tall, from paw to shoulder.
 Generally, females weigh on the lower end of the scales than males, but not always, so don’t count on it!
 The Swissy is the largest of the four Swiss breeds.

 The Swissy breed standard describes him as a powerful dog of sturdy appearance.
 Always confident looking and proud in his gait.
 He is slightly longer than he is tall and muscular.
 He has a larger head with a broad muzzle.
 His eyes are medium almond-shaped and always brown.

 If you are looking to show your Swissy, he’ll need to conform to his breed standard.
 Unlike many other giant dog breeds, his dewlaps are relatively tight.
 Meaning not much doggy drool – hurray!